Prospective Students

 Major/Minor Requirements, Courses, and Emphases

 Engineering students can pursue a major in another department while still fulfilling the engineering requirements.
 Colorado College has a cooperative program with Columbia University that allow students to earn a B.A. from the college and a B.S. or Masters from Columbia in only 5 years.
-For more information check out the Engineering Canvas.
+For more information check out the Engineering Canvas page.
 [Please note that the Canvas is currently being updated to reflect some recent changes!]